-2501 Sophomore Portfolio Seminar
+2501 Portfolio Development I

 Introduction to the design, layout, and preparation of the Design and Production professional portfolio, website, resume, and business card.
-Topics include skills necessary to engage in a freelance career, including; contracts, budgeting, tax preparation, agents, and professional unions.
+Topics include skills necessary to engage in a freelance career, including; contracts, budgeting and tax preparation.
 For Design & Production majors only or permission of instructor.
 (Spring)